-5. Add more water as needed and make a batter.
+5. Add more milk as needed and make a batter.
 It may take up to 1 1/2 to 3/4 cup milk for the entire recipe.

 There is no soda used in this recipe, so if you like fluffy malpuas you will need to beat the batter very well for 1 minute.
-Set the batter aside until the sugar syrup is ready.
+Set the batter aside until the syrup is ready.
 You can also ferment this for 4 hours.

 6. Mix together sugar and water in a pot.

-8. Heat 3 cups water in a wide pot and place the sugar syrup in it to keep the syrup warm and prevent crystallizing.
+8. Heat 3 cups water in a wide pot and place the syrup pot in it to keep the syrup warm and prevent crystallizing.

-11. When they are done, drain them from ghee and add to the sugar syrup.
+12. When malpua is done, remove from ghee.
+Add to the syrup directly.
 Make sure you stir the syrup well once before adding the malpuas.